Start Well

 Childhood obesity

-Almost two in five are overweight by age 11.
+Over 1 in 3 children are overweight by age 11.

-18 per cent of children are overweight or obese when they enter primary school.
-This rises to 37 per cent of children aged 10 and 11 leaving primary school.
+23% of children are overweight or obese when they enter primary school.
+This rises to 34% of children aged 10 and 11 leaving primary school.
 This varies by ward; for example those living in Golborne are three times more likely to be overweight than those living in Campden.
 Children whose parents are obese are more likely to be obese themselves.
 This highlights the complexity of supporting families to maintain or reach a healthy weight.
 Being an unhealthy weight is more likely in children who identify themselves as being from Black ethnic groups at age 10-11.
 No significant differences are observed in Reception Year (four to five year olds).

 Find out about our Change4Life programme which helps families stay active and healthy.